For Sexual/Relationship Violence Prevention and Healthy Relationships

 Peer Educators are required to attend an initial 2-day training session at the beginning of their semester of service and will participate in on-going training and continuing education throughout the semester.
 The Peer Educator positions are semester-long appointments, with opportunity for extensions, and will require an average of 4-6 hours of work per week (including but not limited to administrative tasks, data entry, outreach, marketing, peer advising, peer education, peer facilitation, presenting, and tabling events).
 Peer Educators receive a $500 honorarium for their semester of work.

 Peer Educators are a private but not confidential resource to students impacted by sexual misconduct or relationship violence.
 Peer Educators are considered mandated reporters upon the start of their appointment and must report any incidents of sexual misconduct or relationship violence that they learn of to a CARE Advocate.
 Peers take responsible steps to preserve an individual's privacy and protect the privacy of information shared with them.

 Applications to serve as a Peer Educator for Spring 2017 are due November 11th.
 Apply now!
 Click here for the APPLICATION.

 To learn more about sexual assault resources available at USD please visit the Campus Assault Resources and Education (CARE) website.
 For information on Sexual Misconduct and Relationship Violence Reporting and Response Standards and Protocols at USD, please visit the Student Conduct website.

-If you or someone you know has been impacted by sexual assault, exploitation, harassment, and/or partner violence, you can contact a trained CARE Advocate by calling 619-260-2222 or by finding one on the CARE website.
+If you or someone you know has been impacted by sexual assault, exploitation, harassment, and/or partner violence, you can contact a trained CARE Advocate 24 hours a day by calling 619-260-2222 or by finding one on the CARE website.